CanhTruongKool/MyWebsite/README.txt

-This is Canh Truong's offical website
+This is Canh Truong's offical website.
+Wish you have a nice day.